spectrocloud/terraform-provider-spectrocloud/docs/data-sources/appliance.md

 page_title: "spectrocloud_appliance Data Source - terraform-provider-spectrocloud"
 subcategory: ""
 description: |-
-  Provides details about a single appliance.
+  Provides details about a single appliance used for Edge Native cluster provisioning.
 ---

 # spectrocloud_appliance (Data Source)

-Provides details about a single appliance.
+Provides details about a single appliance used for Edge Native cluster provisioning.

 ## Example Usage